 On a similar note, you could also take on a career as a solar installer.

-Like any other trade, solar installers make money from, well… installing solar panels.
+Like any other trade, solar installers make money from, well… installing solar panel systems.
 But, if you’re CEC-accredited, you can also sell STCs on the Green Energy Markets.

 Oh, and while we’re on the topic of CEC-accredited installers, we have a network of them ready to help.
 Should you need experienced and trustworthy men and women to handle your solar installations, we can get you 3 FREE quotes from them right away.